 A recipe is not really needed for Fairy Bread as its so simple to prepare.

-White bread is traditionally used but I initially tried my first batch of Fairy bread with half-n-half which is half white and half wholemeal bread, as that's what I had to hand.
+White bread is traditionally used, but I initially tried my first batch of Fairy bread with half-n-half which is half white and half wholemeal bread, as that's what I had to hand.

 Although, I did try the Fairy bread with thick white bread and it was so much better as it actually resembled a doughnuts texture and flavour.
-Although with much less fat and sugar compared with an ordinary doughnut.
+Though, with much less fat and sugar compared with an ordinary doughnut.
+Fairy bread is perfect for when you have a doughnut craving.

 Step 1: First choose your bread, spread, and cake sprinkles.